Napkin Films · Creative Technology

 Napkin Films is a one-person animation studio where AI agents direct, voice, score, and render short films.
 I write the code.
 The agents compose the music, perform the characters, and help edit the story.

-No subscriptions.
+No AI video generators.
 No GPU.
 No samples.
 Every waveform is synthesized from scratch in numpy.
 Every voice is generated fresh for each film.
 Every frame is drawn by a Python loop over a PIL canvas.

 Built With